-\Licensed/Certified Healthcare Professionals
+Licensed/Certified Healthcare Professionals

 The Health Science degree also provides an opportunity for eligible healthcare professionals to complete a college degree.
 Students who possess a current and unencumbered license or certificate in a healthcare field but have not previously earned a college degree or who are enrolled in a healthcare program which leads to licensing or certification but does not offer a college degree may be eligible.
 This includes students with certificates or licensing as Cardiopulmonary Technicians, Certified EKG Technicians, Certified Emergency Medical Technicians, Certified Home Health Aides, Certified Medical Assistants, Certified Nursing Assistants, Certified Patient Care Technicians, Certified Phlebotomy Technicians, Licensed Dental Assistants, Licensed Practical Nurses, Military Medics and graduates of hospital-based Nursing, Radiology, and Respiratory Therapy programs.
 Upon presentation of the appropriate evidence and completion of the degree course work with a GPA of 2.0 or better, students may receive up to 14 credits toward the Health Science degree for previously completed professional level education leading to licensing or certification.
 The remainder of the curriculum combines general education with a core of science and healthcare courses.

-For further information, contact assistant dean, Myrna Morales Keklak at (609)343-5033 or mkeklak@atlantic.edu.
+For further information, contact dean, Myrna Morales Keklak at (609)343-5033 or mkeklak@atlanticcape.edu.

-- Effectively and appropriately communicate current health-related ideas, controversial issues, and resolutions to a wide range of audiences using correct medical science terminology; - Demonstrate the effective problem solving and critical thinking skills required for professional health science practices;

-- Demonstrate knowledge of and the appropriate application of ethical standards of healthcare to all professional practices; - Apply the standards and practices of current professional healthcare by pursuing life-long learning.
+- Accurately use medical science terminology to describe health-related concepts; - Effectively and appropriately communicate current health-related ideas, arguments, and conclusions to a wide range of audiences; - Demonstrate the effective problem-solving and critical thinking skills required for professional health science practices; - Demonstrate knowledge of and the appropriate application of ethical standards of healthcare to all professional practices.

-(HESI-Fall 2022)
+(HESI-Fall 2023)